Amita25017/OXY-games/README.md

 # OXY-games
-This is include with 3 popular game The OX game, super OX game ,and the connection game, And we hope that you will enjoy with it.
-This game made by 3 grade 10 students Pornpawit,Nannapat,and Amita for being the project in Computerscience subject.
+This project is composed of 3 popular games, The OX game, super OX game and the connection game, And we hope that you will enjoy with it.
+This game was made by us, grade 10 students named Pornpawit Phuangruankaew, Nannapat Boonsrimuang and Amita Patimaprakorn for being the project in Computer science subject.